 - Client relationships — Expectations of building trust by being responsive and knowledgeable are growing more than ever.

-- It’s still muddy out there — While the programmatic space continues to grow, a lot of the same issues remain today and the industry is (still) looking for best ways to solve them.
+- It’s still muddy out there — While the programmatic advertising space continues to grow, a lot of the same issues remain today and the industry is (still) looking for the best ways to solve them.

 - What’s in a name?

 According to a study done by Ad Perceptions, DMPs are having a moment where advertisers can’t recognize who they are.
 When shown logos of popular and the most recognizable DMPs in the industry, only 30% of respondents were able to identify them.
 What’s surprising is the same study showed agencies and brands work with an average of 4.3 DMPs.
 The larger the client, the greater number of DMPs they tend to use.
-This was rationalized by advertisers feeling they had to do their due diligence, or because of a dissatisfaction with their current partners.
+This was rationalized by advertisers feeling they had to do their due diligence, or because of dissatisfaction with their current partners.

 The top 5 criteria that advertisers want most out of a DMP are:

 - Omnichannel Buying Remains More Promise Than Reality